-I find a photo in national geographic magazine of two polynesian women by Paul Gauguin and bring the magazine to the kitchen where there was a postcard of a different painting of polynesian women by the same artist.
+I find a photo in national geographic magazine of two Tahitian women by Paul Gauguin and bring the magazine to the kitchen where there was a postcard of a different painting of Tahitian women by the same artist.
 My

 mother picks me up and twirls me around exclaiming how proud she is I made this association at such a young age.

 Thank God, I survived the summer of 2001.
-Having moved out of the studio I built in the Jerusalem condo, am now back in Boston where I grew up, recovering from the emotional ordeal (and hyper-manifestations) which was traumatic not only for myself but those around me as well.
-God knows my intentions were good throughout this long journey, but while isolating myself in these emotional Doorway's and high energy spots around the planet, and not communicating with those around me, including my parents, a crisis resulted.
+Having moved out of the studio I built in the Jerusalem condo, am now back in Brookline where I grew up, recovering from the emotional ordeal (and hyper-manifestations) which was very traumatic.
 It was more than I could mentally absorb as the tension built on itself.
 There is danger of carrying too much information without expressing it to someone.
-This project is the expression of a silent journey of thirteen unbelievable years.
+This project is the expression of a silent journey of thirteen unbelievable years, from age 13-26.
 Thank God I have survived to tell my story.

-Visit http://DoubleMirrors.com/book to read the DoubleMirrors 2 volume anthology.
+Visit https://DoubleMirrors.com/book to read the DoubleMirrors two volume anthology.

 Do you want to hear more of my ramblings?
 Let me know!